getCannaBiz/cannabiz-menu/README.md

 WP Dispensary comes with built in shortcodes which allow you to display your menu with any theme.

 You can call your menu anywhere shortcodes are accepted in your theme.
-The shortcodes and options currently available are below.
+Samples of the shortcodes are below.
+See all shortcode options in the [documentation](http://www.wpdispensary.com/section/shortcodes/)

 `[wpd-flowers posts="6"]`